Arthur Gorson: Biography

-Turning his attention to short-form work, Gorson's recent commercial credits include Seaworld Parks and Entertainment (6 years of campaigns for various parks), Century 21,Athos, California Lottery, LG Phones, Health Care, Mazda Automobiles, Frito-Lay, Gillette, Bank Imperial, Cutty Sark, Gatorade, Woolrich, Super Bock Beer, Veet, The Palms Hotel, Universal Orlando, Mortal Kombat, Mars Bars, and Tommy Hilfiger.
+In the world of short-form work, Gorson's commercial credits include Seaworld Parks and Entertainment (6 years of campaigns for various parks), Century 21,Athos, California Lottery, LG Phones, Health Care, Mazda Automobiles, Frito-Lay, Gillette, Bank Imperial, Cutty Sark, Gatorade, Woolrich, Super Bock Beer, Veet, The Palms Hotel, Universal Orlando, Mortal Kombat, Mars Bars, and Tommy Hilfiger.
 He has produced over 50 top music videos for artists such as the Dave Matthews Band, Lisa Marie Presley, Evanescence, Marilyn Manson, Stevie Nicks, Ozzy Osbourne, Tommy Lee, Dr. Dre, Iron Maiden, Slayer, Everlast, Damian Marley, Daughtry, Shooter Jennings, Velvet Revolver, and Cypress Hill.
 He has recently produced a series of long-form interactive concert DVDs including Iron Maiden at Rock in Rio, Megadeth's Rude Awakening, Wu Tang Clan's 36 Chambers, and Ernest Ranglin's Order of Distinction.
-In these areas he has worked with directors such as Dean Karr, Zac Snyder, Patricia Riggen, Timur Bekmambetov, and Alejandro Toledo.
+In these areas he has worked with directors such as Dean Karr, Zack Snyder, Patricia Riggen, Timur Bekmambetov, and Alejandro Toledo.

 He supervised The Harder They Come: Collector's Edition for Shout!Factory, which was released on August 23, 2019.
 The three disc set includes five hours of original material (produced and directed by Arthur Gorson and David Garonzik.
 Filmed in Jamaica)the original material includes: five featuettes, and interviews with Ridley Scott and the original filmmakers.
 (It was chosen by the Los Angeles Times as "Best of 2019).

-As of 2021, videos he produced with Dean Karr have received over 680 million combined views on YouTube.
+As of 2024, videos he produced with Dean Karr have received over 700 million combined views on YouTube.
 His work has received international recognition, including: Cannes Film Festival, Critics Week - Gold; Silver Telly Award; Saturn Film Award: Ariel del Oro; MuchMusic Award (Canada) for “Video of the Year”; VMA/MTV Awards; Billboard Awards; MVPA Awards; MTV Europe; Kodak Award.
 He is the recipient of multiple RIAA gold and platinum awards, as well as a British Video Association Award for "Rock in Rio" long-form DVD.

 Gorson is currently Executive Producer at Wild Indigo, LLC.